LloydIjoma/lloydijoma.github.io/_post/2018-05-14-welcome-to-AI.md

 ---
+layout: post
 title:  "Welcome to Artificial intelligence!"
 date: 2018-05-14
-tags: [ artificial intelligence, neural networks]
+tags: [artificial intelligence, neural networks]
-header:
-  image "/images/AI.jpg"
 except: "artificial intelligence, neural networks"
 ---

 Whatever you may think of new digital technologies, such as artificial intelligence,